arangodb/docs/3.6/aql/extending.md

 it is loaded from that collection.
 The UDFs will be exclusively available for queries in that particular database.

-Since the coordinator doesn't have own local collections, the `_aqlfunctions` collection is sharded across the cluster.
-Therefore (as usual), it has to be accessed through a coordinator - you mustn't talk to the shards directly.
+Since the Coordinator doesn't have own local collections, the `_aqlfunctions` collection is sharded across the cluster.
+Therefore (as usual), it has to be accessed through a Coordinator - you mustn't talk to the shards directly.
-Once it is in the `_aqlfunctions` collection, it is available on all coordinators without additional effort.
+Once it is in the `_aqlfunctions` collection, it is available on all Coordinators without additional effort.

 Keep in mind that system collections are excluded from dumps created with [arangodump](../programs-arangodump.html) by default.